Juniors HELPING Seniors

 Co-Founder, Team Lead--Zoe Berndt

 Zoe started JHS, with her brother while she was attending college.
 While Owen ran the sessions for the first 2 years in Cincinnati, Zoe created the material and did the back-end administration.
 Once she graduated, she joined Owen in running the program in Cincinnati.
 They expanded the program to 4 more locations and created a hybrid topic presentation/1:1 teaching format for each session.
-In her spare time, which isn’t much as a first year law student, she enjoys book-binding, reading and being entertained by her dog Walden.
+In her spare time, which isn’t much as a second year law student, she enjoys book-binding, reading and being entertained by her dog Walden.

 Tech Lead--Miles Niemeyer